 The volunteer sites included:

-Our Lady of the Lake School, Verona; Our Lady of Grace School, Fairview; St. Joseph School, Jersey City; St. Thomas the Apostle School, Bloomfield, Marist High School, Bayonne, Parish of the Resurrection, Jersey City; Our Lady Help of Christians School in East Orange; Lacordaire Academy, Upper Montclair; The Academy of St. Mary in Rutherford; Caldwell College Residence Life and Earth Keepers with Jersey Cares at Liberty State Park.
+Our Lady of the Lake School, Verona; Our Lady of Grace School, Fairview; St. Joseph School, Jersey City; St. Thomas the Apostle School, Bloomfield, Marist High School, Bayonne, Parish of the Resurrection, Jersey City; Our Lady Help of Christians School in East Orange; Lacordaire Academy, Upper Montclair; The Academy of St. Mary in Rutherford; Caldwell University Residence Life and Earth Keepers with Jersey Cares at Liberty State Park.

 The day was arranged by Timothy Kessler-Cleary, director, and Meghan Moran, assistant director, of the Office of Student Activities and Volunteer Outreach.